 Google Play Parental Controls: How to Block Mature Apps & Media

-If your students are on a device that uses Google Play to download apps or media, you have one more option to control what content they can download.
+If your students are on a device that uses the Google Play store app to download apps or media, you have one more option to control what content they can download.

 Parent and teacher training video